-is a single internet hosted file that has its own URL, and is part of a report to a hotline.
+is a single internet hosted file that has its own URL, and is part of a report to a hotline is the number of individual content URLs (URLs of media files e.g. video, images etc) that were exchanged via ICCAM.